ayeyelabs/AyEye-Agents/Agent_Bridge/README.md

 **Role**: API Connector Agent
 **Version**: 1.1

 Agent_Bridge builds API connections and automates cross-platform integrations using tools like n8n, Zapier, and Pipedream.
-It serves as the symbolic “circuit” in the AyEyeLabs agent grid, enabling communication, data flow, and automation between systems.
+It serves as the symbolic “circuit” in a multi-agent grid, enabling communication, data flow, and automation between systems.

 **Archetype**: The Connector
 **Symbol**: Circuit